rawhex/hidiot.com/_docs/building_a_hidiot/finishing_up.md

 ![Tacticle switches](/images/tact_switches.jpg)

-You might think of these as buttons, but in engineering and electronics, we call them tactile switches, or tact switches for short.
+You might call them buttons.
+In engineering and electronics, they're called tactile or *tact* switches.
 Our tact switches are used for you to provide input to the HIDIOT.
-These components are optional, and can be put in now, later or not at all.

 > If it's your first HIDIOT, you'll need tact switches for some of the tutorials.
-If you'd rather not put them in right now, that's fine too.
+The HIDIOT will work without the tact switches.
+If you'd rather not put them in right now that's fine too.

 Like C2 and the diodes (and our ATTiny85) the tact switches care about orientation.
 Unlike C2, the diodes and the ATTiny, there's only two ways the tact switches will fit, and either way is fine.
 Make sure they're properly pushed through and you're ready to solder them in.